andymeneely/project-timber-wolf/rules/RULES.md

 ## Security Chits

 Security Chits are randomized obstacles that your team will encounter.
-They are shown to the right.
+They are shown below.

 Security chits are generally unknown at the beginning of the heist, and are placed in a bag to be drawn at random throughout the heist.
-Immediately when a player is adjacent to a unknown Security tile (i.e. no Security chit placed yet), the chit is **Auto-Revealed** where you remove a random chit from the bag and place it on the tile in its Active state.
+Immediately when a character is adjacent to a unknown Security tile (i.e. no Security chit placed yet), the chit is **Auto-Revealed** where you remove a random chit from the bag and place it on the tile in its Active state.
 A Security chit may also be placed with a **Reveal** (🔍) sub-action (see below).

 <div class="security-table">